cyberjames/infracost-test/README.md

 * Cost visibility and awareness before resources are launched.
 * Aligned budgets and costs.
-* Provides cost-benefit analysis for the Consultants to their customers.
+* For the Consultants, it provides cost-benefit analysis to their customers.

 <br>
 <br>